ppetev/webcloud/README.md

 You can now go to the box an play around with `vagrant ssh`

-Port forwarding is set up so host machine can se the two "Wildflies" - try going to http://localhost:8081 on your machine
+Port forwarding is set up so host machine can se the two "Wildflies" - try going to http://localhost:9081 or http://localhost:9082 on your machine

 ## Proxy issues?